will-a0/major-project/auOS/README.md

 3rd-9th - Work on settings app.
 Incorporate already made projects as applications.
 Make music application.

-10th-13th - Fix up any hiccups.
+10th-15th - Incorporate final app for the system (paint app) and fix up any hiccups.